 Counseling Center policies, ethical principles of mental health professionals, and DC Law all emphasize the importance of protecting client confidentiality.
 A Counseling Center clinician will not speak with anyone about your confidential concerns without your permission.
 There are rare exceptions to this, such as situations involving danger to life or safety and situations involving court-issued subpoenas, which a clinician can discuss with you.
 Students under the age of 18 who voluntarily seek services are generally afforded the same confidentiality as an adult student.

 Despite protections offered by confidentiality, many students find it helpful for their clinician to speak with a parent, staff member, Dean, faculty member, or other mental health professional.
 If you are interested, you and your clinician can discuss what would work best in your particular situation.
 Visit our page on confidentiality to learn more.

 The Counseling Center is a nationally-accredited and highly-respected training site, so some of the center’s service providers are doctoral level clinical trainees.
-All trainees are closely supervised by professionals and held to the highest standards of practice.
+This is equivalent, in the field of psychology, to a medical residency.
+All are closely supervised by professionals and held to the highest standards of practice.

 Your first appointment will always be with a psychologist or advanced doctoral candidate in psychology, and you can be confident that the clinician will have the training appropriate to meet with you.
 There are two other contexts in which you might work with a graduate clinical trainee.
 First, you might be asked if a trainee can sit in on your initial appointment.
 You are free to decline for any reason; your comfort is of the utmost importance.
 Second, if you and your initial clinician determine that counseling with a trainee at the center is appropriate, you may be matched up to work with a clinical trainee.
 Your initial clinician will take great care to ensure that you are assigned to an appropriate person to address your concerns.